A Recipe For Arbitrary Text Style Transfer with Large Language Models: Augmented zero-shot prompting

 \section{Augmented zero-shot prompting}

-Although large LMs are trained only for continuation, recent work has shown that they can perform a variety of NLP tasks by expressing the task as a prompt that encourages the model to output the desired answer as the continuation \cite[][\textit{inter alia}]{puri2019zero,weller-etal-2020-learning,DBLP:journals/corr/abs-2005-14165,schick-schutze-2021-just}.
+Although large LMs are trained only for continuation, recent work has shown that they can perform a variety of NLP tasks by expressing the task as a prompt that encourages the model to output the desired answer as the continuation \cite[][\textit{inter alia}; see \citet{,liu2021pre} for a survey]{puri2019zero,weller-etal-2020-learning,DBLP:journals/corr/abs-2005-14165,schick-schutze-2021-just}.
 The simplest approach, \textbf{zero-shot prompting}, directly uses natural language to ask the large LM to perform a task, as shown in Figure \ref{prompts}a.
-Zero-shot learning, however, can be prone to failure modes such as not returning well-formatted or logical outputs (see Appendix $\S$\ref{section:limitations}). \textbf{Few-shot prompting}, as shown in Figure \ref{prompts}b, has been shown to achieve higher performance, but requires exemplars for the exact task that we want the model to perform.
-Such few-shot examples can be easily obtained if the desired style transformation is known ahead of time, but this ultimately limits style transfer to a set of pre-specified styles.
+Zero-shot prompting, however, can be prone to failure modes such as not returning well-formatted or logical outputs (see $\S$\ref{section:limitations}). \textbf{Few-shot prompting}, as shown in Figure \ref{prompts}b, has been shown to achieve higher performance, but requires exemplars for the exact task that we want the model to perform.
+Such few-shot examples can be easily obtained if the desired style transformation is known ahead of time, but this ultimately limits style transfer to a set of pre-specified style tasks.

-To remove the need for these labeled exemplars in few-shot prompting, we propose \textit{augmented zero-shot learning}.
-Instead of using exemplars of the exact style transfer task we wish to perform, we prompt the model via related style transfer tasks in the same format, as shown in Figure \ref{prompts}c.
+To remove the need for these labeled exemplars for each style transfer task, we propose \textit{augmented zero-shot learning}, a method for performing multi-task style transfer using a single set of exemplars.
+Instead of prompting the model with exemplars specific to the exact style transfer task we wish to perform, we prompt the model with examples of a variety of sentence rewriting operations, as shown in Figure \ref{prompts}c.
 This intuition is inspired by \citet{reynolds2021prompt}'s observation that successful prompts constrain the behavior of the large LM away from failure modes---in our case, we aim to preserve the flexibility of a zero shot prompt while encouraging the model to produce outputs of a specific template.
-We keep the exemplars constant and insert any desired transformation in the final continuation, e.g., ``\textit{more melodramatic,}'' ``\textit{insert a metaphor,}'' or ``\textit{include the word balloon.}'' This augmented zero-shot formulation works for a range of arbitrary styles.
+We keep the the format of the exemplars constant and insert the desired sentence transformation into the same format.
+In this way, the augmented zero-shot formulation supports arbitrary sentence rewriting tasks without the need to write any task-specific exemplars.
+Thus, it works for a wide range of styles, including modifying the text to be ``\textit{more melodramatic,}'' ``\textit{insert a metaphor,}'' or ``\textit{include the word balloon.}''